leegeunhyeok/swc-plugin-global-esm/README.md

 ## Usage

-Inject runtime script to top of bundle.
+Inject runtime script to top of bundle for using [Global ESM APIs](./runtime/index.ts).

 ```ts
 import 'swc-plugin-global-esm/runtime';